 - Turn the valve back off, reconnect the hose, and turn the valve back on.

 - Check for leaks.

-Step Four: Check the Water Supply Lines
+#3 Check the Water Supply Lines

-Once you’re done, return the access panel, plug the refrigerator back in, and push it back into place.
-Now, it is time to test everything out and see if it is working as it should.
-Keep in mind that it will take a couple of hours before the ice maker will begin to produce ice.
+Once you’re done defrosting the lines, return the access panel, plug the refrigerator back in, and push it back into place.
+It’s time to test everything and see if everything’s back to normal.

-Step Five: Contact a Service Repair Technician
+#4 Contact a Service Repair Technician